carlzoo/ncc-recruiting-challenge/README.md

 In the end, I did not even get a phone interview.

 Hopefully whoever is applying will have better luck than I did.

+Note: These solutions are not perfect but will pass the challenge (unless they change it).